 Whether an interrogation is custodial is determined based on how a reasonable person in the suspect's situation would perceive his or her circumstances.
 All circumstances surrounding the interrogation must be examined, and courts determine how a reasonable person in the position of the individual being questioned would "gauge the breadth" of his or her freedom of action.
 The determination of "custody" for purposes of Miranda depends on the objective circumstances of the interrogation, not on the views of either the interrogating officers or the person being questioned.

 Even though unwarned statements pointing toward guilt (inculpatory statements) that are obtained through noncustodial interrogation are not barred by Miranda, statements may still be inadmissible if they were obtained in violation of the due process voluntariness requirement.

 In determining whether a defendant's confession is voluntary, the essential inquiry is whether the statement was the product of the free and independent will of the accused.
 In making this determination, the court considers the following specific factors: the accused's mental condition; the manner and duration of the interrogation; the ability of the accused to communicate with the outside world; the accused's age, intellect, and background; the fairness of the officers in conducting the interrogation; and the accused's fluency in the English language.

 Ultimately, Miranda warnings are not required whenever police question someone.
 Miranda warnings are required only where there has been such a restriction on a person's freedom as to render him "in custody."
-However, even without someone being "in custody," involuntary statements are inadmissible in court.
 When you need help in your criminal matter contact Mack & Associates, LLC for passionate and experienced legal representation.